 - Convener: Mary Jane Treacy, Simmons College (emerita)

 Rousseau, Burke, and Revolution in France, 1791 (W.W.
 Norton, 2014) plunges students into the intellectual, political, and ideological currents that surged through revolutionary Paris in the summer of 1791.
 Students are leaders of major factions within the National Assembly (and in the streets outside) as it struggles to create a constitution amidst internal chaos and threats of foreign invasion.
 Will the king retain power?
 Will the priests of the Catholic Church obey the “general will” of the National Assembly or the dictates of the pope in Rome?
 Do traditional institutions and values constitute restraints on freedom and individual dignity or are they its essential bulwarks?
 Are slaves, women, and Jews entitled to the “rights of man”?
 Is violence a legitimate means of changing society or of purging it of dangerous enemies?
 In wrestling with these issues, students consult Jean-Jacques Rousseau’s Social Contract and Edmund Burke’s Reflections on the Revolution in France, among other texts.

-- Convener: Linda Mayhew, Advising Coordinator/Lecturer Liberal Arts and Humanities, The University of Texas at Austin
+- Convener: Paul Sullivan, University of Texas at Austin